Why Hydrogen?

 What is hydrogen?

 Historically, most hydrogen produced and used in the UK has been grey.
-However, as we aim to decarbonise, we are increasingly using more environmentally friendly production methods.
-At N-Gen, our hydrogen is low carbon.
-We utilise water and power from the electricity grid, supplemented by a Power Purchase Agreement to buy a share of the grid’s renewably sourced electricity, in a similar way as green tariffs can be purchased.
+However, to decarbonise, we need to use more environmentally friendly production methods.
+At N-Gen, we utilise water and power from the electricity grid to produce hydrogen, supplemented by a Power Purchase Agreement to buy a share of the grid’s renewably sourced electricity, in a similar way as green tariffs can be purchased.

 Why hydrogen?

-Achieving Net Zero is challenging, especially for industries that rely heavily on gas, such as food and beverage manufacturing, concrete, brick, ceramics, and glass production, as well as heavy transport operators like buses, HGVs, trains, construction equipment, ports and airports.
-These sectors have limited options for electrification.
+Decarbonising is challenging, especially for industries that rely heavily on gas, such as food and beverage manufacturing, concrete, brick, ceramics, and glass production, as well as heavy transport operators like buses, HGVs, trains, construction equipment, ports and airports.
+For these sectors replacing gas with electricity can be costly and technically not viable.

-In addition to being compliant with Net Zero legislation the benefits of adopting hydrogen include
+In addition to decarbonising, the benefits of adopting hydrogen include

 Government Support